rksh1997/rksh-blog/src/pages/react-docker-env/index.md

 And start using `window.__ENV__` instead of `process.env`.

 #### Step 2
-Run the script each time you spin up the container.
+Run the shell script each time you spin up the container.

 ```docker
 FROM node:10-alpine as builder